malakmsah/simpleScalarPisa/README.md

 2. Open terminal (cmd of windows)
 3. Create directory
 `mkdir archi`
-4. Go to this directory
+4. Navigate to this directory
 `cd archi`
-5. clone this repository
+5. Clone this repository
-6. go to the recpository folder
+6. Navigate to the recpository folder
-7. run in terminal:
+7. Run in terminal
 `vagrant up`
-8. run terminal
+8. Run terminal
 `vagrant ssh`
 -- Now you are inside the virtual machine.
-9. go to below directory to find simpleScalar installation.
+9. Navigate to below directory to find simpleScalar installation.
 `cd /var/www`

+- Usage after set up:
+- Navigate to the repository directory and run:
+1. `vagrant up`
+2. `vagrant ssh`
+- After you finish working run in terminal:
+1. `exit`
+2. `vagrant halt`

 * Note:
 All the files under `/var/www` inside the vagrant machine, you will find them in a folder called `sites` outside the machine.